 How to get started with the envelope budgeting method

 Now that you know how much money is coming in, it’s time to set up categories (aka envelopes) for your various expenses.
-Much like the zero-based budgeting method, you’ll want to start by making sure all of your essentials are covered first.
-This will include things like paying for your housing, any transportation expenses (car insurance, train tickets, etc.), plus food and utilities.
+Much like the zero-based budgeting method, you’ll want to start by ensuring all of your essentials are covered first.
+This will include paying for your housing, any transportation expenses (car insurance, train tickets, etc.), plus food and utilities.
 Once those categories are accounted for, it’s time to think about what else you’d like to include in your envelope system.
 Maybe you’re hoping to save up to buy a house or a new car, or even just set aside more money towards your retirement.
 Wherever you’d like the rest of your money to go, give it an envelope and set a budget for that category.

 One of the most important aspects of succeeding in this budgeting method is sticking to your categories and their designated budgets.
 If you set a $200 budget for gas every month, do your best not to go over it.
 Remember, once the envelope is empty, your budget is spent for that pay period.